Student Code of Conduct

 Harassment, Intimidation, and Bullying

-If your child feels they have been harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or administrator either in person or through the text line at 360-587-4726 or by E-mail to the appropriate Assistant Principal.
-Children bullied on the bus may report information to the Transportation Director.
-The complete text of District Policy #3207: Prohibition of Harassment, Intimidation, and Bullying can be obtained at any school or on the SVSD website.
+If your child feels they have been harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or administrator either in person or through the text line at 360-587-4726, by email to the appropriate Assistant Principal or by completing a HIB Incident Reporting Form.
+Students bullied on the bus may report information to the Transportation Director.
+Please visit the Snoqualmie Valley School District's Legal and Official Notices page for more information.

 Harassment, intimidation, or bullying can be defined as an intentional electronic, written, verbal, or physical act that: